paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-01-03-improving_the_accessibility_of_24_ways.md

   Last year, I updated the JavaScript so that this link would be replaced by a `button`, yet this complexity was a hint that my original solution was sub-optimal.

-Here's the structure I arrived at today:
+Here’s the structure I arrived at today:

 ```html
 <header class="c-banner">